Christian Bale becomes Mephisto for Chris Hemsworth's "Thor 4" in Stunning Fan Art - The Media HQ

 “Just draw here, Asgard is being restored” ✒️ #christianbale #mephisto #thorloveandthunder

 What do you think of the artwork by Christian Bale as Mephisto?
 Want to see Christian Bale as Mephisto in Chris Hemsworth’s next cinematic solo outing like Thor?
-Let us know in the comments!
+Share your opinion in the comments below!

 “Booksmart” Star Kaitlyn Dever responds to Batgirl rumors